-Affordable Care Act (ACA) reporting for 2019 is just around the corner.
-From now through March 2020, employers will be focusing on preparing for 2019 ACA reporting, which includes creating and sending 1095-Cs to employees and submitting the transmittal 1094-C to the IRS.
+Affordable Care Act (ACA) reporting for 2020 is just around the corner.
+From now until March 2021, employers will be focusing on preparing for 2020 ACA reporting, including creating and sending 1095-Cs to employees and submitting the transmittal 1094-C to the IRS.

 What did you learn from previous years of reporting?
 What were your pain points in preparing and processing your ACA data?
 Conduct a prior-year audit and identify employees or processes that need attention.
 (Be careful not to repeat the same mistakes that were made in previous years!)